Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssh_on_webhosting/guide.en-gb.md

 To log in and use SSH access to your web hosting plan, you will need the following:

-- the active SSH user;
+- The active SSH user
-- the password associated with this SSH user;
+- The password associated with this SSH user
-- the SSH server address of your web hosting plan;
+- The SSH server address of your web hosting plan
-- the connection port to your web hosting plan’s SSH server.
+- The connection port to your web hosting plan’s SSH server

 ### 1 - Make sure that SSH access is enabled for the SSH user you have chosen <a name="user-ssh-enablement"></a>